yoyoyoseob/ios-DeployOnDayOne-ios-0615-public/README.md

 Welcome to Flatiron!

 You're going to be writing code every day that you're here, and today is no exception.
-Let's see what you remember from doing the prework and write a simple about me application.
+Let's see what you remember from doing the prework and write a simple application to get to know one another.
 In this lab we'll check a few concepts.
 Most importantly, we are going to do some simple Objective-C work.
 Let's get started!

-##Pro Tips
+##Tips

 - You'll have ~3hrs to complete this.
 - If you feel stuck, ask your new best friends for help.